DogukanZengin/antaeus/README.md

 ## Antaeus - Dogukan's Journey

+### TL;DR
+- Added a message broker client for processing invoices to have better retry and failure properties(RabbitMQ)
+- Added a lightweight scheduler library that is distributed environment friendly to prevent race conditions in case of scaling the service
+- Messages are produces in batches with database pagination so we don't have memory issues
+- Failed messages are sent to a dedicated DLQ to further investigation and processing.
+- I've spent about 6-7 hours for this distributed to a week

 ### Thought process

  It seems like an easy task, but actually there are lots of decisions to make when it comes to implementation.
 Normally,